ncalc/ncalc/docs/articles/plugins/memory_cache.md

 })
 ```

 After this, simply create expressions from <xref:NCalc.Factories.IExpressionFactory>.
+For more information see [this article](../dependency_injection.md).